rahul0101rock/Quiz-App/README.md

 # Quiz-App
-This is a simple Quiz Application, which offers simple quiz in multiple catagories.
-Each catagory contains 10 questions (or more). when user submit the answer, user gets his/her score and the efficiency on the basis of his/her answers.
+This is a simple Quiz Application, which offers simple quiz in multiple categories.
+Each category contains 10 questions (or more). when user submit the answer, user gets his/her score and the efficiency on the basis of his/her answers.
 ## https://nvquizapp.pythonanywhere.com/

 ## Starting Quiz App